 Carroll Center Addition

-The Park District went out for bid on this project in spring 2019 with construction slated to begin in July.
 The project is expected to be completed by spring 2019.
 During construction the Clubhouse afterschool program will be held inside Lincoln School and the Carroll Center preschool will be relocated to Fox Center.

 The estimated total cost of the project is $1.7 million.
 The project will be funded through the Park District’s Capital Improvement Plan and through a $577,800 grant from the Illinois Clean Energy Community Foundation.
 These grant funds will allow the Park District to achieve Passive House Certification and Source Zero Energy Certification for the entire facility.
 View the Presentation.